-CHFA accepts the Utility Allowance Schedule, with the appropriate amounts circled, from the local Public Housing Authority (not from HUD's Office of Public and Indian Housing).
 For 100-percent USDA Rural Development projects, use the applicable utility allowances from Rural Development.
-For HUD project-based Section 8 properties, use the project-specific utility allowances approved by HUD.
-Requests to use alternative utility allowance sources may be submitted to CHFA's Multifamily Program Compliance department between 30 and 60 days before the property begins leasing.
-For detailed requirements, see CHFA's Multifamily Utility Allowance Policy at www.chfainfo.com/arh/asset/Pages/lihtc-compliance.aspx.
+For HUD project- based Section 8 properties, use the project-specific utility allowances approved by HUD.

+Developments that are not assisted by Rural Development or regulated by HUD must use one of the following three sources: Local Public Housing Authority, HUD Utility Schedule Model, or Energy Consumption Model.

+Applicants relying on the HUD Utility Schedule Model or the Energy Consumption Model must submit a request for preliminary approval, including all required documents and fees, to CHFA's Multifamily Program Compliance department at least 45 days prior to the LIHTC application submission date.
+If the LIHTC application is approved, the owner must submit an updated request for final approval, including all required documents and fees, to CHFA's Multifamily Program Compliance department between 30 and 60 days before the property begins leasing.

+For detailed requirements, see CHFA's Multifamily Utility Allowance Policy at chfainfo.com/arh/asset/Pages/lihtc-compliance.aspx.